 Oat Milk Matcha Latte

 The baristas at Exlir have nothing to worry about, but I saved money and didn’t have to go out in the rain.
 My frother is on the fritz so all I could do was heat and aerate the milk.
 The milk aerated a lot less than almond milk and soymilk, but still, it made a fine oat milk latte.
-Oat milk is a good plant to use in baked goods too I learned this in Italy during my Vegano Italiano Tours, where I first found it.
+Oat milk is a good plant to use in baked goods too I learned this in Italy during my Vegano Italiano Tours, where I first found oat milk in markets.

 Oats are very healthy, as is matcha, so this is a win-win!
 According to Mother Jones, oat milk has three times the protein of its almond-based rival and at least twice the fiber.